ilanschnell/bitarray/doc/reference.rst

 ``tobytes()`` -> bytes
-   Return the byte representation of the bitarray.
+   Return the bitarray buffer in bytes (unused bits are set to zero).

 ``tofile(f, /)``